Healthy Homes Assessment Karaka Bays

 Rental Property Home Assessments Karaka Bays

-The areas of rental property that are affected by The Healthy Homes Standards in Karaka Bays include each:
+Rental property areas affected through Healthy Homes Standards.
+Healthy Homes Standard in Karaka Bays include each:

 • Dining Room